oracle-livelabs/security/data-safe/cli/cli.md

     <copy>oci data-safe alert alerts-update --compartment-id your-compartment-ocid --status CLOSED --target-id your-target-database-OCID</copy>
     ```

-6. Scroll down the end of the page to view examples.
+6. Scroll down to the end of the page to view examples.

 ## Task 2: Access Cloud Shell

 1. To open Cloud Shell, in the upper-right corner of the Oracle Cloud Infrastructure Console, click the **Developer tools** icon, and then select **Cloud Shell**.

     When you first open Cloud Shell, your current directory is your home directory; for example, `/home/jody_glove`.
+For this lab, we can work in the home directory (`~/`).

 2. (Optional) If you use Cloud Shell often and want to start fresh, you can reset it.
 The following command erases all the data in your `$HOME` directory on your Cloud Shell machine and resets the `$HOME/.bashrc`, `$HOME/.bash_profile`, `$HOME/.bash_logout`, and `$HOME/.emacs` files back to their default values.
 Enter **y** at the prompt to confirm.